 The popularity of foam rolling has soared in the last 5-10 years, meaning that people are often looking for some much needed advice and tips on how to use the equipment for various different areas of the body.
-If you’re looking for some advice on how to loosen up your calves, then we have got you covered with our complete guide to foam rolling your calves.

-When done correctly, foam rolling your calves can help your body to recover from runs and workouts to avoid soreness and injury.
+Should you foam roll your calves?When done correctly, foam rolling your calves can help your body to recover from runs and workouts to avoid soreness and injury.

-Foam rolling your calves has been proven to release pressure in the muscles, improve range of motion, and increase flexibility.
+What does rolling out your calves do?Foam rolling your calves has been proven to release pressure in the muscles, improve range of motion, and increase flexibility.
 By regularly foam rolling your calves, you can make a significant difference to your flexibility and how your body handles an intense workout.

-Muscle knots can develop after a training session as they are trigger points that are caused when the oxygen supply to the muscle is limited.
+Why should I use a foam roller for my calves?Muscle knots can develop after a training session as they are trigger points that are caused when the oxygen supply to the muscle is limited.
 Left untreated, these knots can cause a lot of pain and may eventually lead to a more serious injury.
 By foam rolling your calves and performing self-myofascial release, you will prevent serious injury and encourage better recovery after a tough session.

 What are the main causes of calf pain?

 High heelsSpending the majority of your time in heels can cause your calf muscles to shorten.
 This then creates tension in the Achilles tendon and can lead to chronic pain.
 Damage to the calves caused by wearing high heels can be permanent.

 Sitting downWhen you sit down for long periods of time your calves shorten.
 So if you work in an office and walk around in heels all day, you’re very lucky if you’ve escaped the aches!

 RunningOver-working the calf muscles through exercise can also cause tightness due to the enhanced volume of stimulation.
 Running uphill is often a cause.

 PlyometricsJumping can over-work the calves as they work to explode you upwards and cushion the landing phase of the jump.

 Picking the correct foam roller